Learn about the history of California Fractional Gold.

 Breen reported that Kroll's dies were a copy of Nouizillet's work.
 However, very careful inspection reveals that the head punch used to make the dies for BG 1301 through 1306 is the same punch used to make period 1 BG 428.
 The punch was rusted and broken at the time (circa 1910), but the remaining details match exactly.
 Since the punch was passed from Nouizillet to Gray to Levison Bros to Herman Brand (this sequence is documented in the second edition of "California Pioneer Fractional Gold"), and Herman Brand traveled to the east coast of the USA in 1903 (published stops in Buffalo, N.Y. and Washington D.C.), it is possible that he sold the punch to Kroll.

 21) The term "California Fractional Gold" is in wide use today, but has different meanings to different people and is a misnomer.
 The term is used for most $1/4, $1/2, and $1 size issues, and sometimes is extended to larger pieces that have a similar appearance.
 Some people restrict the term to denominated issues.
 A $1 issue is not a "fractional" issue in any case.
+A good term for the denominated pieces was proposed by Jack Totheroh as California Small Denomination Gold or CSDG.
+The author prefers to call the non-denominated pieces Calgold.

 22) It is common today to use the term "coin" for denominated issues and "token", "charm", "fake" or "restrike" for the non-denominated issues.
 However for almost all of the issues only the terms "token" and "charm" are technically accurate.
 Private issue "coins" are actually either ingots (if the correct value in metal is included) or "tokens".
 The terms "fake" and "restrike" are discussed in item 8) above.